kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Short trunk - F

 #### Answer: A. Excessive lordosis - *FALSE* = E. Short trunk - TRUE
+- **NOTE** *Achondroplasia* = common cause of dwarfism
 - Clinical features of achondroplasia include small nasal bridge, button nose, trident hands (inability to approximate extended middle and ring fingers), lumbar stenosis, excessive lordosis, hypotonia during the first year of life, radial head subluxation, frontal bossing and a normal trunk but short limbs (**rhizomelic**).

 ### Q122
 A man is found to have a hydrocele, which at operation is found to extend from the _testis to the deep inguinal ring_, but does not connect with the peritoneal cavity.
 Which of the following best describes this hydrocele?

 	A. Vaginal hydrocele
-	B. Congenital hydrocele - F
+	B. Congenital hydrocele
 	C. Infantile hydrocele
-	D. Hydrocele of cord - F
+	D. Hydrocele of cord
-	E. Malignant hydrocele - F
+	E. Malignant hydrocele

 #### Answer: A. Vaginal hydrocele - *FALSE* = C. Infantile hydrocele - TRUE
 - A hydrocele is an abnormal collection of fluid in the tunica vaginalis surrounding the testis or spermatic cord.
 They occur in males of any age but are most common at extreme ends of the age spectrum.
 They can present from birth because during descent of the testis from the abdomen to the scrotum, a sac of peritoneum is pulled along, which envelops the testis and epididymis, creating a tubular communication between the abdomen and the tunica vaginalis of the scrotum.
 Usually the part surrounding the spermatic cord obliterates, therefore closing off this communication.
 If it does not, a congenital hydrocele is formed, where fluid accumulates within the patent processus vaginalis and around the testis.
-If the processus vaginalis obliterates at the level of the deep inguinal ring, the resulting hydrocele is an infantile hydrocele.
-If fluid is present in the tunica vaginalis surrounding the testis but not the spermatic cord, this is a vaginal hydrocele.
-A hydrocele of the cord is formed when the distal portion of the processus vaginalis closes, the midportion remains patent and fluid-filled and the proximal portion may be open or closed.
+- If processus vaginalis obliterates at the level of the deep inguinal ring
+	- resulting hydrocele is an *infantile hydrocele*
+- If fluid is present in tunica vaginalis surrounding testis but not spermatic cord
+	- this is a *vaginal hydrocele*
+- A hydrocele of the cord is formed when the distal portion of the processus vaginalis closes, the midportion remains patent and fluid-filled and the proximal portion may be open or closed.
 In older men, an increase in the production of serous fluid by the tunica vaginalis (eg due to infection, trauma or tumour) can result in a hydrocele.
 In 10% of cases a testicular tumour is associated with a hydrocele.

 ### Q123
 A 23-year-old man is brought into the Emergency Department after having sustained three stab wounds to the abdomen with evisceration of small bowel.
 A laparotomy is performed where _gross faecal contamination_ is found from _large-bowel lacerations_.
 The bowel injuries are resected and a _defunctioning ileostomy_ is performed.
 On the 4th post-operative day, the patient develops a temperature of 39°C with peritonitis as well as buttock myonecrosis with _foul-smelling discharge_.
 In this clinical scenario, which of the following organisms is most likely to have caused this infection?

-	A. Helicobacter pylori - F
+	A. Helicobacter pylori
 	B. Bacteroides fragilis
 	C. Vibrio parahaemolyticus
-	D. Salmonella typhi - F
+	D. Salmonella typhi
 	E. Shigella dysenteriae

 #### Answer: E. Shigella dysenteriae - *FALSE* = B. Bacteroides fragilis - TRUE
 - Bacteroides organisms are anaerobic, non-spore-forming, Gram-negative rods normally found within the human colon
-	- They can cause endogenous infections and lead to peritonitis, sepsis and abscess formation
+	- causing endogenous infections and lead to peritonitis, sepsis and abscess formation
-	- The polysaccharide capsule of the Bacteroides organisms is responsible for the high virulence factor
+	- Polysaccharide capsule of Bacteroides organisms is responsible for high virulence factor
 - Shigella, Salmonella, and Vibrio are all enteric pathogens that cause gastroenteritis
 - Helicobacter pylori is a well-known cause of gastritis and is limited to the upper GIT